python-control/Slycot/README.rst

 for Windows.
 This method uses conda and conda-forge to get most build dependencies, *except* for the C compiler.

-This procedure has been tested on Python 3.8.

 1. Install `Microsoft Visual Studio`_.
 2. Unpack the source code to a directory of your choice,
 3. Create a command shell setup that can run the conda commands and the Visual